MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Monitoring and Maintenance

-PermaStore includes logging and monitoring features to help you keep track of system health and performance.
+PermastoreIt includes logging and monitoring features to help you keep track of system health and performance.

 ### Logging

-Logs are written to the `permastore.log` file by default.
+Logs are written to the `permastore_it.log` file by default.
 The logging level and other options can be configured in the `config.json` file.

 Example log output:
 ```